8 In-Demand IT Skills to Boost Your Resume in 2025

 4. Data analysis

-Being able to analyze data will be useful for various IT tasks.
+Being able to analyze data is useful for any role in the tech industry.
 Monitoring performance data can help teams find security threats, or see where inefficiencies exist in their operations.
 Jobs that work with data in the IT realm include database administrators and data engineers.

 • SQL